Kylie Minogue albums discography

 After moving to Parlophone in 1999, Minogue earned her first number-one album in her home country with Light Years (2000).
 She scored the best-selling album of her career with Fever (2001), which sold over six million copies worldwide as of May 2008.
 It was the thirtieth best-selling album globally in 2002, according to the International Federation of the Phonographic Industry.
 Her next releases under Parlophone were studio albums Body Language (2003) and X (2007), as well as the greatest hits album Ultimate Kylie (2004)—all reached platinum status in Australia and the UK.
 In 2010, Aphrodite debuted at number one in the UK, making her the first female artist to have number-one albums in four consecutive decades.
 In 2012, she released the greatest hits album The Best of Kylie Minogue and the orchestral album The Abbey Road Sessions, to celebrate her twenty-five years in the music industry.
 Released during her short-term management contract with entertainment company Roc Nation, Kiss Me Once (2014) became her fourth number-one album in Australia.
-In 2015, her final album under Parlophone—the Christmas album Kylie Christmas (2015) was released, with a re-release Kylie Christmas: Snow Queen Edition the following year.
+In 2015, her final album under Parlophone—the Christmas album Kylie Christmas was released.
+It was eventually re-released as Kylie Christmas: Snow Queen Edition the following year and as Kylie Christmas: Fully Wrapped in 2025.

 In 2017, Minogue signed a global recording contract with BMG Rights Management and a joint deal with Mushroom Music Labels, under the sub-division label Liberator Music for a distribution deal in Australia and New Zealand.
 Her subsequent releases under BMG and Liberator were studio albums Golden (2018), Disco (2020), Tension (2023) and Tension II (2024), as well as the compilation album Step Back in Time: The Definitive Collection (2019)—all debuted at number one in Australia and the UK.
 She is the only female artist to have a number-one album in five consecutive decades.